 This easy Sicilian Ricotta pie with a hint of lemon is one of the creamiest, most delicious Pie you will ever make!
-Classic Italian Ricotta Pie is traditionally associated with Easter, but it might just be your favourite Pie all your around!
-Wonderful shortcrust pie dough (Pasta Frolla) filled with creamy ricotta flavoured with lemon zest makes this Pie wonderfully silky, creamy custard like, also well balanced in sweetness.
-Making Ricotta Pie is very easy and quick, you have to try it!
+Classic Italian Ricotta Pie is traditionally associated with Easter, but it might just be your favorite Pie all year round!

-- Perfect creamy texture – This Ricotta Pie has the most perfect custard like creamy texture without being grainy.
-The secret behind the texture is 1. draining the ricotta 2. using the yolk part of the egg only 3. there is also a small amount of cream and starch in the recipe that encourage the right texture development
+- Perfect creamy texture – This Easter Italian Ricotta Pie has the most perfect custard-like creamy texture without being grainy.
+The secret behind the texture is 1. draining the ricotta 2. using the yolk part of the egg only 3. there is also a small amount of cream and starch in the recipe that encourages the right texture development

 - Most amazing buttery crust – I think we can all agree that there is nothing worse than soggy Pie!
-I have tons of Pro tips for you in this recipe about how to achieve the best ever Pie crust texture.
+I have tons of Pro tips for you in this recipe about how to achieve the best ever crispy yet soft Pie crust texture.
 No more soggy Pie!

 - Intense and natural custard ricotta lemon taste – The combination of ricotta and lemon along with the buttery pie crust will blow your mind!
-The Pie is traditionally made for Easter but it would be a real disappointment to wait another year, I am totally doing this Pie all year around!
-Try using the the best quality ingredients, it will make a huge difference
+The Pie is traditionally made for Easter but it would be a real shame to wait for a whole year, I am totally doing this Pie all year round!
+Try using the best quality ingredients, it will make a huge difference

-- Quick & easy to make – Last but not least, making the Pie crust and the Ricotta filling both super quick and easy, literally most part of the recipe is just waiting eg. resting the dough, pre-baking the dough etc. Even if you are beginner in the kitchen, you can comfortable try this Ricotta Pie recipe
+- Quick & easy to make – This is a super quick and easy Ricotta Pie recipe, literally most part of the recipe is just waiting for eg. resting the dough, pre-baking the dough, etc. Even if you are a beginner in the kitchen, you can comfortably try this recipe

-Ricotta is an Italian creamy cheese, with a very mildly sweet, creamy, milky flavour profile that can be used to make sweet or savoury meals or desserts.
-Like mascarpone, ricotta is used in many Italian desserts, such as cheesecakes, cannoli and of course, Italian Ricotta Pie.
+Ricotta is an Italian creamy cheese, with a very mildly sweet, creamy, milky flavor profile that can be used to make sweet or savory meals or desserts.
+Like mascarpone, ricotta is used in many Italian desserts, such as cheesecakes, cannoli, and of course, Italian Ricotta Pie.
 Besides desserts, ricotta is a super popular dairy product making pasta like ravioli, pizza, etc.

 For the pie crust (Pasta Frolla)

-- Flour: I am using pastry flour for this Pie recipe, feel free to use AP if can’t find pastry flour in your local supermarket.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+- Flour: I am using pastry flour for this Pie recipe, feel free to use all-purpose flour, if you can’t find pastry flour in your local supermarket.
+If you want to be a pro when it comes to deciding what type of flour to use in your baking, please read my flour guide

 - Baking powder: There is a small amount of baking powder in the recipe just to make the crust puff up a tiny bit

-- Sugar: This shortcrust is made with a small amount of icing sugar that makes the pie dough sweet but not overly sweet.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here
+- Powdered sugar: This shortcrust is made with a small amount of powdered sugar/icing sugar that makes the pie dough sweet but not overly sweet.
+If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide

-- Salt: An essential ingredient in most of the dessert recipes.
-Balances flavour and enhances other ingredients.
-This is a sweet tart dough and I just love that extra very mild salty kick at the end
+- Salt: An essential ingredient in most dessert recipes.
+Balances flavor and enhances other ingredients

 - Butter: Use always unsalted as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
-While in most of the recipes butter needs to be on room temperature, this is an exception and you have to take it very seriously.
-Butter needs to be chilled, which means take the butter out of the fridge, cut into cubes then place it into the freezer for 10-15 minutes before using it.
+While in most of the recipes butter needs to be at room temperature, this is an exception and you have to take it very seriously.
+The butter needs to be chilled, which means take the butter out of the fridge, cut it into small chunks then place it in the freezer for 10-15 minutes before using it.

 - Egg: Room temperature as always.
-Egg can´t be left out or replaced unless you have the knowledge to totally reformulate the recipe
+The egg can´t be left out or replaced unless you have the knowledge to totally reformulate the recipe

 - Lemon zest: Citrus zest makes the Pie dough super fragrant, don´t skip this ingredient